seveniot/windear/README.md

 ## Introduction

-A simple MQTT broker write in Golang, which support cluster
+A simple MQTT broker write in Golang, which support cluster.

 ## Features